rover2024/lorelei-thunks/README.md

 This produces `qemu-x86_64` and `contrib/plugins/libdlcall.so`.

-With lorelei and the thunks installed as above, any x86_64 program runs over a thunk by putting the guest thunk first on the guest library path.
+With Lorelei and the thunks installed as above, any x86_64 program runs over a thunk by putting the guest thunk first on the guest library path.
 The examples below run the distribution's `minizip` over the installed zlib thunk, so its `deflate` / `compress` calls run on the host's native libz while minizip itself stays emulated.
 The only difference between hosts is where the guest half was installed.

 On an x86_64 host the guest and host halves share `$INSTALL_DIR`, and the native `minizip` is already x86_64: